 Interest accrues on a daily basis (but does not compound).
-Interest is calculated on a monthly basis at a rate equal to the monthly average of the EONIA per annum plus a margin of 1.50% for the advances and deposit and 3.9% for the Term Loan.
+Interest is calculated monthly at a rate equal to the monthly average of the EONIA per annum plus a margin of 1.50% for the advances and deposit and 3.9% for the Term Loan.